 To do this, users often put hashtags in the 1st comment of a post instead of in the caption.
-Or, they find a way to separate the hashtags from the message by typing a period following by “enter” a number of times.
-For example, the Hubspot post below shows the “period-enter” method.
+Or, they find a way to separate the hashtags from the message as HubSpot does in the example below.

-On Instagram, users can follow hashtag feeds so they see all the new content that matches their favorite hashtags in their newsfeed each day.
+On Instagram, users follow hashtag feeds to discover new content on their favorite topics.